Micronutrient Functions in Plants

 - Cu, Fe, and Mo are active in the oxidation-reduction reactions in plants, which are essential for photosynthesis, and other metabolic processes.

 - Fe involved in chlorophyll synthesis and can be deficient in turfgrass, especially if the soil is alkaline.
-Any condition that restricts root growth can also cause iron deficiency, for example, compaction.
+Any condition that restricts root growth (compaction, for example) can also cause iron deficiency.

 - Zn and Mn are essential for certain N transformations in plants.